 We understand that being involved in a truck accident, especially when the driver was drunk, can have severe physical and emotional consequences for the victims and their families.
 Common injuries resulting from being involved in a truck accident can include head trauma, spinal injuries, paralysis, whiplash, broken bones, torn ligaments, severe bruising, and emotional distress, to name a few.
 Healing in the aftermath of a truck accident can be a long process.
-To get well, you might need multiple surgeries, countless trips to the doctor, and physical therapy.
+You might need multiple surgeries, countless trips to the doctor, and physical therapy to get well.
 Getting better should be your only focus.
-You should not have to worry about mounting medical bills coupled with the stress of lost wages.
+You should not worry about mounting medical bills and the stress of lost wages.
 The thoughtless and reckless actions of a truck driver who got behind the wheel after drinking have drastically changed your life, and you deserve to be compensated for your pain and suffering.

 That is why the team of highly respected and awarded Oklahoma City drunk driving truck accident attorneys at Abel Law Firm are here to help you.
 In 2017 and 2018, U.S. News & World Report named Abel Law Firm one of America’s best law firms.
-We understand that if you or someone you love has been involved in an accident with a drunk truck driver, the resulting consequences can seem overwhelming.
+If you or someone you love has been involved in an accident with a drunk truck driver, the consequences can seem overwhelming.
 We are here to help alleviate some of these pressures for you.
-We believe that in the aftermath of an accident, you and your loved ones should be focused on healing, not dealing with the pressures of bills and legal claims.
+Our drunk-driving truck accident attorneys believe that in the aftermath of an accident, you and your loved ones should be focused on healing, not dealing with the pressures of bills and legal claims.
 For help, contact Abel Law Firm today at (405) 239-7046.

 Do I Need an Attorney for My Truck Accident?